• Skip to main content

 April 23, 2019 at 11:49 pm

 You hit the nail on the head.
 For me, investing $10k-$20k just to get started means I will have to make all that money back just to break even.
-There are way better affiliate marketing training platforms that give you thorough training for much, much less.
+There are solid affiliate marketing training courses you can take that are much more affordable.
 Thanks for the comment!

 Reply